sharebears/pulsar/ROADMAP.md

 - [ ] Subscriptions
 - [ ] Last viewed post in a thread | "viewed" boolean, clear on new post in thread
 - [ ] Max post lengths on a per-user basis
-- [ ] Can view deleted threads themselves if have special perm
 - [ ] Polls

 ## Rules
-- [ ] Fuck it, we're going to make these dictionaries and serve them
-- [ ] Built in git versioning
+- [ ] Dictionary files to be imported - enable reload of import without restarting site

 ## Index
 (All of these get their own endpoint too)